The Dax Centre - Community Arts project

 I feel that Art has the capacity to hold, lead and generate new thoughts and connections through the process of creating, as the creative process is naturally imbued with a sense of curiosity.
 My hope for this residency was to use the art-making process to engage and enhance the curiosity of others, to find a way to connect and share our experiences.

-There were over four hundred visitors to the exhibition in the five weeks I spent in residency around sixty of those visitors engaged in this collaborative art-making project and countless others sat with me exploring their experiences through conversation.
+There were over six hundred visitors to the exhibition in the five weeks I spent in residency around sixty of those visitors engaged in this collaborative art-making project and countless others sat with me exploring their experiences through conversation.
 This work is a recognition of how those multiple voices interlaced and formed a collective experience.
 It embraces the infinitely variable possibilities of a polymorphic narrative and the relevance of different perspectives on experience.

 By weaving together all the works made in small moments with people, I wanted to highlight the way we can communicate as equals, the way this mix enhances us all, in the hope that we can begin to meet ourselves and each other at the edges of our varied and shifting experience with understanding and compassionate acceptance, in the absence of stigma.